tamirazrab/reactdice/README.md

 ## Todo's
 * Add number of wins on each side.
 * Track of total games played, with win and losses.
-* Change colour of dice depends on number of wins.x
+* Change colour of dice depends on number of wins.